Mantano/iridium/README.md

 Readium, with a unique codebase working across all platforms.
 However, Iridium is purely a Mantano initiative, and does not reflect any official Readium move towards Dart/Flutter development.

-Since all the development has been achieved and self-funded by Mantano, access to the key components that are the " navigator" and the demo app is made available through [sponsored contributions](https://github.com/sponsors/Mantano).
+The Readium SDK is funded by public grants and membership fees.
+Iridium is completely funded and developed by Mantano, which is a private company.
+As a consequence:

+- You can also simply become a sponsor without paying the price of the access to the Navigator component: many sponsorship tiers are available, starting at very low prices.
+Please look at [sponsored contributions](https://github.com/sponsors/Mantano) for more details;
+- Iridium's highly optimized "navigator" component source code is made only available through the a specific sponsorship tier.
+However, please note that the Iridium SDK can easily be used without this paid component.
+In this case, you have to develop a Navigator by yourself.

 ## Migrating an existing R2-based platform-specific app